The City of Irvine, in partnership with South Coast Chinese Cultural Center, hosted a Mid-Autumn Festival at the Great Park September 29.

 The Mid-Autumn Festival, also known as Moon Festival or Mooncake Festival, is a traditional festival celebrated by many East and Southeast Asian communities.
-It is the second-most important holiday after Lunar New Year and dates back over 3,000 years, when the Emperor of China worshiped the moon for bountiful harvests.
+It is the second-most important holiday after Lunar New Year and dates back over 3,000 years, when the Emperor of China worshipped the moon for bountiful harvests.

-Diversity, Equity, & Inclusion in Irvine
+Diversity, Equity, and Inclusion in Irvine

 The City of Irvine is committed to honoring traditional and culturally-relevant events that highlight the City’s diverse and multicultural community.
 Each month the City highlights cultural celebrations and religious holidays through its Diversity, Equity, and Inclusion spotlight.
 For more information about these remembrances and to learn about the City’s We Are Irvine campaign, please visit weareirvine.org.